starknet-edu/starknet-erc721/README.md

 #### Counting your points

 ​
-Your points will get credited in Argent X; though this may take some time.
+Your points will get credited in your wallet; though this may take some time.
 If you want to monitor your points count in real time, you can also see your balance in voyager!
 ​

 - Go to the  [ERC20 counter](https://goerli.voyager.online/contract/0x0272abeb08a98ce2024b96dc522fdcf71e91bd333b228ad62ca664920881bc52#readContract)  in voyager, in the "read contract" tab